 It’s Your Choice

-“No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to one and despise the other.
-You cannot serve God and wealth.” - Matthew 6:24
+“No one can serve two masters.
+Either you will hate the one and love the other, or you will be devoted to one and despise the other.” —Matthew 6:24

 He was talking about money there, but substitute anything for money and what He is saying is, “You either love God or forget it.
 Either/or.”
 And when it comes to your spirit, Scripture teaches categorically that it’s either dead in sin or alive in Christ.
 Why am I spending so much time talking about this?
 Because I’m convinced that most believers think that in their essence, in their spirit, in their nature, they are both good and bad.
 They think they are both righteous and sinful… and as they think in their heart, so they are!
 (Proverbs 23:7).
 This whole issue about being “in Christ” is not some sort of theological gobblety-goop!
 It’s the real deal.
 What we think on a heart level determines how we choose to act and respond in a fallen world.